geejay101/EAT/README.md

 ### Token Generation

-Tokens are generated as ETH comes in.
-There is limit for the total amount of tokens that can be generated during crowdsale.
+Preallocated tokens for advertisers are generated immediately and cannot be transferred until the crowdsale ends.
+Sold and airdropped Tokens are generated at the end of the crowdsale.

-After the crowdsale ends we generate an additional
+After the crowdsale ends we generate also reward tokens
-	- 10% of the sold tokens for the promotion team
+	- 15% of the sold tokens for the promotion team
-	- 20% of the sold tokens as a reserve
+	- max 15% of the sold tokens as a reserve

+There is limit of 100m Tokens for the total amount of tokens that can be generated during the crowdsale.
 After team and reserve tokens are generated the token is finalized i.e. generation is irreversibly disabled by the crowdsale contract.